Crystalline representations and Wach modules in the relative case: Introduction

-The classification of finite height crystalline representations in terms of Wach modules has witnessed many applications, for example, in Iwasawa theory of crystalline representations (cf. \cite{benois-iwasawa, benois-berger-iwasawa}), Iwasawa theory of modular forms (cf. \cite{lei-loeffler-zerbes-iwasawa-mf}), as well as in the study of $p$-adic local Langlands program (cf. \cite{berger-breuil-gl2qp}).
-The existence of Wach modules also served as a motivation for Scholze's idea of $q$-deformations \cite[\S 6]{scholze-q-deformations}, which paved the way for Bhatt-Scholze theory of prisms and prismatic cohomology \cite{bhatt-scholze-prisms}.
+The theory of Wach modules for $\padic$ crystalline representations of the absolute Galois group of a finite unramified extension of $\QQ_p$ was introduced in the paper of Fontaine \cite{fontaine-festschrift}.
+This notion was further developed by Wach \cite{wach-pot-crys, wach-cristallines-torsion} and Berger \cite{berger-limites-cristallines}.
+Over the years, this theory has found many applications, for example, to the Iwasawa theory of crystalline representations in \cite{benois-iwasawa, benois-berger-iwasawa}, and in the study of the $\padic$ local Langlands program \cite{berger-breuil-gl2qp}.
+Wach modules were also among one of the motivations for Scholze's idea of $q\textrm{-deformations}$ \cite{scholze-q-deformations}, which in turn paved the way for the theory of prisms and prismatic cohomology of Bhatt and Scholze developed in \cite{bhatt-scholze-prismatic}.

+Our goal in this article is to upgrade the notion of Wach modules to the relative case by which we mean certain étale algebras over a formal torus (see \S \ref{subsec:setup_nota} for precise setup).
+But before examining the relative case, let us recall the relation between Wach modules and crystalline representations in the arithmetic case.